 As it turns out, you only need a sharp, pointy front if you’re going supersonic.
 Otherwise, the pointy front slows you down.
 It “rips” the air.

 Why are people suggesting to put a pointy tip on your subsonic rocket?
-It’s because the top of their head is shaped the same!
+Maybe once they read this they will finally get the point!